PennLINC/qsiprep/docs/preprocessing.rst

 the cross-correlation value between each raw slice and the HMC model signal resampled into that slice.
 This plot is included for each run within the corresponding visual report.
-An example of these plots follows:
+Examples of these plots follow:

 .. figure:: _static/sub-abcd_carpetplot.svg